tracktus/api-docs/README.md

 ### Requesting credentials

-To be granted access to the API, you should contact your comercial.
+To be granted access to the API, you should contact your commercial for further clarifications.